Assisted Payroll Service: FAQs for 2013 FUTA Credit Reduction States

 If you cancelled your Assisted Payroll service last year and asked Intuit to file your tax forms, but received an Action Required email that you owe an additional amount for FUTA Credit Reduction for 2013, you must submit the additional payment provided in the email to the IRS yourself.

 As you requested when you canceled your Assisted Payroll service last year, we have prepared and will file your annual tax returns for 2013.
 However, you owe an additional amount for Federal Unemployment Tax due to the FUTA Credit Reduction for 2013.
 Because you no longer have an active payroll account with Intuit Assisted Payroll Services, you will need to make a payment directly to the IRS by January 31, 2014.

-You can make your payment to the IRS directly using EFTPS, or by mail (if less than $500.00).
+You can make your payment to the IRS directly using EFTPS, or by mail (only if your liability is less than $500.00 for the year).
 See the following for payment instructions: